Notification Process for Brief Absences for Medical or Personal Reasons

 Under the ADA, a public accommodation shall modify policies, practices, or procedures to permit the use of service animals by an individual with a disability.
 The ADA defines a service animal as a dog individually trained to work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether trained or untrained, are not considered service animals (with the exception of miniature horses).
 The work or tasks performed by a service animal must be directly related to the handler’s disability.
 Examples include but are not limited to: assisting individuals who are blind or have low vision with navigation and other tasks, alerting individuals who are deaf or hard of hearing to the presence of people or sounds, pulling a wheelchair, assisting during a seizure, alerting to the presence of allergens, and preventing or interrupting impulsive or destructive behaviors.

-If not readily apparent, Elizabethtown College is able to make the following inquiries to determine whether an animal qualifies as a service animal:
+Documentation and Inquiries regarding Service Animals: The College is able to make the following inquiries to determine whether an animal qualifies as a service animal:

 - Is the animal required because of a disability?